James Arness: Acting career

 After his discharge from the service, Arness began his entertainment career as a radio announcer at Minneapolis station WLOL in 1945.

 Determined to find work in films, Arness hitchhiked to Hollywood, where he made the rounds to agencies and casting calls and soon began acting and appearing in films.
 He made his movie debut at RKO, which immediately changed his name from "Aurness".
 His film debut was as Loretta Young's (Katie Holstrom) brother, Peter Holstrom, in The Farmer's Daughter.
 He was credited in The Farmer's Daughter as Aurness.

-Though identified with Westerns, Arness also appeared in two science-fiction films, The Thing from Another World (in which he portrayed the titular character) and Them!.
-He was a close friend of John Wayne and played supporting roles in films starring Wayne titled Big Jim McLain, Hondo, Island in the Sky and The Sea Chase, and starred in Gun the Man Down, a fast-paced Western, for Wayne's company.
-He also starred in a 1988 TV remake of Wayne's 1948 classic Red River, playing Wayne's role as Tom Dunson.
+Though identified as appearing in Westerns, Arness also acted in two science-fiction films, The Thing from Another World (in which he portrayed the titular character) and Them!
+He became a close friend of John Wayne and appeared in supporting roles in Big Jim McLain, Hondo, Island in the Sky and The Sea Chase, all starring Wayne.
+Arness starred in Gun the Man Down, a fast-paced Western, for Wayne's production company.
+He also starred in a 1988 TV remake of Wayne's 1948 classic Red River, appearing in Wayne's role as Tom Dunson.

-An urban legend has it that John Wayne was offered the leading role of Matt Dillon in the longtime favorite television show Gunsmoke, but he turned it down, instead recommending James Arness for the role.
-The only true part of this story is that Wayne did indeed recommend Arness for the part.
-Wayne introduced Arness in a prologue to the first episode of Gunsmoke, in 1955.
+An urban legend has it that John Wayne turned down the starring role of Matt Dillon in the classic television Western Gunsmoke, instead recommending James Arness for the part.
+The only true part of this story is that Wayne did indeed recommend Arness for the role; Wayne was never offered the part.
+Wayne appeared in a prologue to the first episode of Gunsmoke in 1955, in which he introduced Arness as Matt Dillon.
 The Norwegian-German Arness had to dye his naturally blond hair darker for the role.
 Arvo Ojala, who taught Arness to shoot, was the first of several actors in the show's opening where Marshal Dillon has a shootout with what is described as "a generic bad guy" representing all those which Dillon must deal with.
-Gunsmoke made Arness and his co-stars, Milburn Stone, Amanda Blake, Dennis Weaver, Ken Curtis, Burt Reynolds, and Buck Taylor, world-famous, and ran for two decades, becoming the longest-running primetime drama series in US television history by the end of its run in 1976.
-The series' season record was tied in 2010 with the final season of Law & Order and tied again in 2018 with season 20 of Law & Order: SVU.
-Unlike the latter show, Gunsmoke featured its lead character in each of its 21 seasons; Gunsmoke also aired 179 more episodes, and was in the top 10 in the ratings for 11 more seasons, for a total of 13, including four consecutive seasons at number one.
+Gunsmoke made Arness and his co-stars, Milburn Stone, Amanda Blake, Dennis Weaver, Ken Curtis, Burt Reynolds, and Buck Taylor world-famous, and ran for two decades, becoming the longest-running primetime drama series in American television history by the end of its run in 1975.
+The series' season record was tied in 2010 with the final season of Law & Order and tied again in 2018 with season 20 of Law & Order: Special Victims Unit.
+Unlike the latter show, Gunsmoke featured its lead character in each of its 20 seasons; Gunsmoke also aired 179 more episodes, and was in the top 10 in the ratings for 11 more seasons, for a total of 13, including four consecutive seasons at number one.